EpicGames/PixelStreamingInfrastructure/Frontend/README.md

 ## Developing

 Changes to the library occur in the [/library](/Frontend/library) directory and require you to have NodeJS installed as part of your development environment.
-Once you have NodeJS installed,
+Once you have NodeJS installed:

 - `cd library`
 - `npm install`
 - `npm run build`

 The default user interface is provided in [/ui-library](/Frontend/ui-library) directory.
 You can either use it or provide your own user interface.
-To build the default UI, run
+To build the default UI, run:
 - `cd ui-library`
 - `npm install`
 - `npm run build`

+This will produce `player.js` under the `SignallingWebServer/Public` directory - this is the default UI.

+### Making your own UI

-If you are developing your implementation based on the library, the process is similar:
+We recommend studying `/ui-library` and `player.ts`, then once you have copied and modified the `package.json` and `.ts` into your own `implementation/your_implementation` directory, the process is similar:

 - `cd implementation/your_implementation`
 - `npm build-all`